unioslo/zabbix-cli/README.md

 echo "Admin::zabbix" > ~/.zabbix-cli_auth
 ```

-The file is automatically loaded if it exists and the `password` parameter is not set in the config file.
-The location of the file can be changed in the config file:
+The location of this file can be changed in the config file:

 ```toml
 [app]
 auth_file = "/path/to/auth/file"
 ```

-##### Environment variables
+#### Environment variables

 The username and password can be set as environment variables: